 top of page

-Debt vs. Equity Financing: Pros and Cons for Startups
+Debt Financing vs. Equity Financing: Pros and Cons

-When CEOs of early-stage companies think about growth capital, they rarely think of debt financing.
-Venture capital has a larger mindshare, and a lot of founders are anxious about taking money that has an interest rate or repayment cap attached.
+When startup founders think about raising growth capital, debt financing isn't usually the first thing that comes to mind.
+Venture capital (VC) has a larger mindshare, and some entrepreneurs get anxious about taking money that has to be paid back.
 They shouldn’t be.

 Why is debt cheaper than equity?